BodgeMaster/new_dawn_mirror/05 Eventful Evening (secret organization pt1).md

 Annie looks through the window in the door as the train enters the station.
 The platform is empty except for a shady figure in a hoodie leaning against the wall, observing the train from under his hood.
 She looks at the clock on the station: 10:34 PM - a bit late.
 As soon as he notices her, he steps away from the wall and walks up to the train. *Is there a more elegant way to say that he stops leaning on the wall?* The pressurized air for the doors hisses in the lines.
 Annie presses the button; the door opens.

 "Hey, wait..."
 The guy had made his way to the door and looks directly at her.
-It’s the dude from behind the library counter.
+It’s him from behind the library counter.
 "We’re gonna take this one for a couple stations."
 Annie steps aside and he gets on the train as well.
 "My name is Lucas, nice to meet you."
 He extends his hand as the doors close.
 "Annie."
 He probably knew that already, right?
 "Sorry for being late."
 The hum of the motors sets in and the train begins to move.
 "Perfect timing, I’d say."
 He makes a short pause before continuing quietly:
 "So about that interaction we had earlier today - I assume you want to leave the dome?"